beyondwords-io/ghost-helper/README.md

 ## Release

-A new version of the Ghost helper will be published automatically to [NPM](https://www.npmjs.com/package/@beyondwords/ghost-helper) using the [release Github Actions workflow](.github/workflows/release.yml) on each new published Github release.
+A new version of the Ghost Helper will be published automatically to [NPM](https://www.npmjs.com/package/@beyondwords/ghost-helper) using the [release Github Actions workflow](.github/workflows/release.yml) on each new published Github release.

 ## License

-BeyondWords Player Ghost helper is [MIT licensed](LICENSE).
+BeyondWords Ghost Helper is [MIT licensed](LICENSE).